 Dr. Richard Besser

 Dr. Besser began his career at the CDC in 1991 in the Epidemic Intelligence Service working on the epidemiology of food-borne diseases.
-Following this, beginning in 1993, he served for five years on the faculty of the University of California, San Diego as the pediatric residency director.
-While in San Diego he worked for the county health department on the control of pediatric tuberculosis.
-He returned to CDC in 1998, where he served in various capacities, including as epidemiology section chief in the Respiratory Diseases Branch; acting chief of the Meningitis and Special Pathogens Branch in the National Center for Infectious Disease; and as medical director of "Get Smart: Know When Antibiotics Work," the CDC's national campaign to promote appropriate antibiotic use in the community.
+He served for five years on the faculty of the University of California, San Diego as the pediatric residency director, while working for the county health department on the control of pediatric tuberculosis.
+He returned to CDC in 1998 as an infectious disease epidemiologist working on pneumonia, antibiotic resistance and the control of antibiotic overuse.

 Dr. Besser volunteers as a pediatrician with the Children's Aid Society in New York City.
 He is currently a Distinguished Visiting Fellow at the Harvard School of Public Health.